 Proper Disposal of Pharmaceutical Waste

 All medical waste must be properly disposed of according to federal, state, local and tribal regulations.
-Rx Destroyer™ is dedicated to helping organizations comply with all drug disposal laws and regulations to prevent environmental contamination and drug diversion.
+C2R Global Manufacturing, Inc. is dedicated to helping organizations comply with all drug disposal laws and regulations to prevent environmental contamination and drug diversion.
 We provide an easy to use disposal system with convenient containers that instantly render medications as non-retrievable, meeting DEA and EPA regulations.

 We differ from other pharmaceutical waste management companies in our commitment to informing and consulting our clients on compliant drug disposal solutions.
 Our customers have come to rely on our expertise and industry best practices with proper pharmaceutical waste disposal.